 The cool thing about adapting something versus writing an original is that you get to be a fan first.
 You read something, you fall in love with it, your primary goal is to replicate in movie form that feeling you got from reading the book.
 That’s not something that happens when it’s your own idea because you don’t have those same sign posts.
 You’re much more in the weeds.

 The Room has a big cult-fan base, and it’s been called the worst movie ever made.
-How did you get involved with The Masterpiece, and why did you want to tell that story?
+How did you get involved with The Disaster Artist, and why did you want to tell that story?

 I had heard of but never seen The Room when Rogen and his producing partners sent us the memoir The Disaster Artist.
 It’s a fascinating book, all about the experience of making what is inarguably the nuttiest movie of all time, and we both just flipped for it.
 Relationships are always at the heart of everything we write, and the relationship between [The Room writer/director/star] Tommy Wiseau and his friend and co-star Greg Sestero was so strange and complicated and unique that we really found it fascinating.